 Jalapeno peppers are some of the most common peppers available in supermarkets.
 Jalapenos are a mildly spicy pepper with a unique, delicious flavor.
 But what can you use in place of jalapenos when they are needed in a recipe?
 What is the best substitute for jalapeno peppers?

-We have a number of suggestions for the best ingredients to replace jalapenos.
+We have a number of suggestions for the best ingredients to use as a jalapeno alternative.
 Which substitute you choose will depend on the intended purpose of the jalapenos.
 If you are trying to make poppers, you will need to use another type of pepper.
 If you just need to add a little heat to your stir fry, you have other options.

 In this article, we’ll go through our favorite jalapeno substitute options.

-If you are looking for a slightly different pepper to experiment with, the serrano pepper is a good choice.
+If you are looking for a slightly different pepper to use as a jalapeno alternative, the serrano pepper is a good choice.
 Serranos will amp up the heat level while maintaining a familiar hot pepper flavor.

 Serranos look similar to jalapenos, however they are more narrow with a thinner wall.
 The smaller size may prevent them from being the right jalapeno replacement for your needs.
 They are also slightly less common in supermarkets than jalapenos, but are still very easy to come by.

 In short, serranos are another spicy green pepper variety with a smaller size and a higher heat level.